 Sometimes leaving may feel like the only option available to you, but there are always alternatives to withdrawing from university.

-If you are certain of your decision you will need to complete a withdrawal form - DOC 99.5 KB , however you might want to consider the following alternatives to dropping out:
+If you are certain of your decision you will need to complete a withdrawal form - DOC 99.5 KB , It is important to note that non-attendance on your course is not a formal indication to the University that you wish to finish your studies.
+You might want to consider some of the following alternatives to dropping out:

 Problems on your course?
 Not sure it's the right subject for you?
 Facing difficulties?